 Many types of computer virus need users to execute certain processes to work, but not resident viruses.
 Instead, whenever you run a program or open a file, it activates the virus.
 This all makes it particularly challenging to find and remove resident viruses.

-2. Direct Action Viruses
+4. Direct Action Viruses

-3. Overwrite Viruses
+5. Overwrite Viruses

-4. Browser Hijackers
+6. Browser Hijackers

 A less severe but more common type of computer virus is browser hijackers.
 Like overwrite viruses, these do what their name suggests they do.
 They take over your browser to redirect you to different websites.

-5. Multipartite Viruses
+7. Multipartite Viruses

 Since multipartite viruses can infect so many different applications, they can spread much faster than some other viruses.
-This feature also makes it difficult for you to address this virus type.
-Typically, you’ll need an advanced antivirus software or expert help.
+Upon replication, this virus also changes their binary pattern — antivirus software may not detect it due to it appearing as something else entirely after it switches.